webbiscuit/webbiscuit-website/source/cv/index.md

 DriveSentry was a personal data protection company whose main products were anti-virus, anti-rootkit and data encryption software.

-There was also a smaller stand-alone USB version of the main product (DriveSentry GoAnywhere).
-DriveSentry was a startup company and this was a brand new product, designed and written from scratch.
+DriveSentry was a startup company and I was one of the first employees.
+It was a great achievement to take a design and see it on the shelves in PC world and on a magazine cover disk.

 #### Achievements & Responsibilities